eerkela/bertrand/README.rst

    ecosystem, with customizable behavior for each one.
 *  A configurable **domain-specific language** for resolving types.
-This represents a superset of the existing numpy/pandas syntax, with support for arbitrary parametrization, as well as customizable aliases and semantics.
+This represents a superset of the existing numpy/pandas syntax, with support for arbitrary parametrization as well as customizable aliases and semantics.
 *  Robust **type detection** from vectorized data in any format.
 This works regardless of an example's ``.dtype`` attribute, allowing ``pdcast`` to describe ambiguous Python iterables, such as lists, tuples, generators,